On this page:

 - you have ever had a claim admitted against you from the Victorian Property Fund or Estate Agent’s Guarantee Fund.

 For disqualifying criminal offences and claims against the Victorian Property Fund, you may still be granted a licence if you apply.
 Based on the result of background checks, you may be asked if you wish to apply for permission to be licensed.
 If you are able to apply for permission, the Business Licensing Authority (BLA) will notify you via myCAV.
-For more information, view our Disqualification and permissions page.
+For more information, view Disqualification and permissions.

 The application fee for 1 July 2020 to 30 June 2021 is $1,156.70.